 Each state in the United States of America is unique.
-The people and legislature of Ohio have selected the following state symbols to represent their state's individual environment and culture.
+The people and legislature of ohio have selected the following state symbols to represent their state's individual environment and culture.

 Ohio's state flag was adopted in 1902.